 (7) The hooking of the right foot is introduced in this movement.
-The right foot will make two turns before completing the movement.
-Avoid making too big of a turn for the first turn else the knee will fold in and the peng dang will be gone.
+When performing this slowly, the right foot will make two pivot adjustments before completing the movement.
+I have seen Grandmaster Chen Xiao Xing execute this as drilling into the ground with the right heel while turning.
+If you can’t do that, avoid making too big of an adjustment for the first pivot else the knee will fold in and the peng dang will be gone.

 (1) The hands are for show.
 The top part of the foot ‘slaps’ the hand and not the other way around.
 In some translation it is written as You Pai Jiao and Zuo Pai Jiao which led to people slapping the foot instead of the other way around.

 (2) Heel kicks are directed to the slightly above the waist or to the knee cap.
 Eyes look at where you are kicking.

 (3) 前趟 means moving forward.
 It is unclear why these 2 characters were added in front of Au Bu.
 It almost feels as if the intent is to move quickly forward which stepping left and right and then at the right moment punch down, which is the next move.